-1.7.
-Bonferroni inequality.
-Let A_1, \ldots, A_n be any events in a probability space (Ω, \mathcal{F}, P) .
+1.8 Bonferroni inequality.
+Let A_1, \ldots, A_n be any events in a probability space (Ω, \mathscr{F}, P) .
 Show that

-$$P\Big(\bigcup{i=1}^n A_i\Big) \ge \sum{i=1}^n P(A_i) - \sum{1 \le i < j \le n} P(A_i \cap A_j).$$
+$$P\left(\bigcup{i=1}^{n} A{i}\right) \geq \sum{i=1}^{n} P(A{i}) - \sum{1 \leq i < j \leq n} P(A{i} \cap A{j}).$$

-- 1.8.
-A certain Chevalier de Méré, who has become famous in the history of probability theory for his gambling problems and their solutions by Pascal, once mentioned to Pascal how surprised he was that when throwing three dice he observed the total sum of 11 more often than the sum of 12, although 11 could be obtained by the combinations 6-4-1, 6-3-2, 5-5-1, 5-4-2, 5-3-3, 4-4-3, and the sum of 12 by as many combinations (which ones?).
+1.9 A certain Chevalier de Méré, who has become famous in the history of probability theory for his gambling problems and their solutions by Pascal, once mentioned to Pascal how surprised he was that when throwing three dice he observed the total sum of 11 more often than the sum of 12, although 11 could be obtained by the combinations 6-4-1, 6-3-2, 5-5-1, 5-4-2, 5-3-3, 4-4-3, and the sum of 12 by as many combinations (which ones?).
 Can we consider his observation as caused by 'chance' or is there an error in his argument?
-To solve the problem, introduce a suitable probability space. - 1.9.
-In a pack of six chocolate drinks every carton is supposed to have a straw, but it is missing with probability 1/3, with probability 1/3 it is broken and only with probability 1/3 it is in perfect condition.
+To solve the problem, introduce a suitable probability space.

+1.10 In a pack of six chocolate drinks every carton is supposed to have a straw, but it is missing with probability 1/3, with probability 1/3 it is broken and only with probability 1/3 it is in perfect condition.
 Let A be the event 'at least one straw is missing and at least one is in perfect condition'.
-Exhibit a suitable probability space, formulate the event A set-theoretically, and determine its probability. - 1.10.
-Alice and Bob agree to play a fair game over 7 rounds.
-Each of them pays ≤ 5 as an initial stake, and the winner gets the total of ≤ 10 .
+Exhibit a suitable probability space, formulate the event A set-theoretically, and determine its probability.

+1.11^S Alice and Bob agree to play a fair game over 7 rounds.
+Each of them pays \in 5 as an initial stake, and the winner gets the total of \in 10.
 At the score of 2:3 they have to stop the game.
 Alice suggests to split the winnings in this ratio.
 Should Bob accept the offer?
-Set up an appropriate model and calculate the probability of winning for Bob. - 1.11.
-The birthday paradox.
+Set up an appropriate model and calculate the probability of winning for Bob.

+1.12 The birthday paradox.
 Let p_n be the probability that in a class of n children at least two have their birthday on the same day.
 For simplicity, we assume here that no birthday is on February 29th, and all other birthdays are equally likely.
 Show (using the inequality $1-x \le e^{-x}$) that and determine the smallest n such that $p_n \ge 1/2$.

-$$p_n \ge 1 - \exp(-n(n-1)/730)$$ ,
+$$p_n \ge 1 - \exp(-n(n-1)/730),$$

-1.12.
-The rencontre problem.
+1.13^S The rencontre problem.
 Alice and Bob agree to play the following game: From two completely new, identical sets of playing cards, one is well shuffled.
 Both piles are put next to each other face down, and then revealed card by card simultaneously.
-Bob bets (for a stake of €10) that in this procedure at least two identical cards will be revealed at the same time.
+Bob bets (for a stake of $\in 10$) that in this procedure at least two identical cards will be revealed at the same time.
 Alice, however, is convinced that this is 'completely unlikely' and so bets the opposite way.
 Who do you think is more likely to win?
 Set up an appropriate model and calculate the probability of winning for Alice.
-Hint: Use Problem 1.6(b); the sum that appears can be approximated by the corresponding infinite series.
+Hint: Use Problem 1.7b; the sum that appears can be approximated by the corresponding infinite series.